kontent-ai/delivery-sdk-ruby/README.md

   PROJECT_ID = '<your-project-id>'.freeze
 ```

-If you don't have the sample project installed in Kentico Kontent, you can generate a new project [here](https://app.kontent.ai/sample-project-generator).
+If you don't have the sample project installed in Kentico Kontent, you can [generate a new sample project](https://docs.kontent.ai/tutorials/set-up-projects/manage-projects/managing-projects#a-creating-a-sample-project).
 Save the file, then open a terminal in the `/dancing_goat` directory and run the following commands:

 ```
 bundle install